 - Take as much time as you need to get to know yourself fully.
 Who are you separate from your mother?

-- Find a good psychotherapist to help you explore your history – you will internalise the loving, accepting and compassionate therapeutic relationship – this can help you heal
+- Find a good psychotherapist to help you explore your complex trauma history – you will internalise the loving, accepting and compassionate therapeutic relationship – this can help you heal

 - What are the positive aspects that you have inherited from your mother?
 Practise a sense of gratitude for these (and towards your mother too)